 - Sometimes, just intentionally unpacking a task again while asking a student to think about some of the above options can give them a workable entry.

 You might prompt students in this direction by asking, “What manipulatives or visual tools does the class think might help them solve the task?”
 This thinking continues the process of asking students to reflect and engage in the task before they attempt to put pencil to paper.
 It also offers them opportunities to use a second strategy to solve the task, look for patterns, and other observations in their solution.

-Now that you know how to help your students make a plan, next time we’ll discuss how to support them while they’re solving the problem.
+Now that you know how to help your students make a plan, we’ll discuss how to support them while they’re solving the problem for Day 3.
 To try these approaches in your classroom starting today, sign up for a free trial of the Exemplars Library.
 You can also request a quote or speak to us about your needs—or support your teachers’ skills through Exemplars professional development.